This program is taught in English

 - Executive Master in IT Governance and Assurance (MITGA)

-Thanks to the modular construction of these master tracks, multiple starting points are possible throughout the two academic years, offering maximum flexibility.
-Start with a module and apply for the full master track later or combine those modules that are the best fit for your personal needs.
+Thanks to the modular construction of these master tracks, we are offering maximum flexibility with multiple starting points spread over two academic years.
+Start with a module and apply for the full master track later or combine only those modules that are the best fit to your personal needs.

 Successful completion of the part-time master program will result in a Master of Science (MSc) diploma with double accreditation: the international AACSB accreditation as well as the Benelux NVAO accreditation.